tapdata/tapdata-docs/docs/pipeline-tutorial/mysql-to-redis.md

 <Content />

 Redis is an in-memory key-value database, suitable for scenarios such as data caching, event publishing/subscribing, and high-speed queues.
-Tapdata allows you to sync data from relational databases (Oracle, MySQL, MongoDB, PostgreSQL, SQL Server) to Redis in real-time, helping you complete data flows quickly.
+TapData allows you to sync data from relational databases (Oracle, MySQL, MongoDB, PostgreSQL, SQL Server) to Redis in real-time, helping you complete data flows quickly.

 This article explains how to sync data from MySQL to Redis using a data transformation task.